nuuuwan/news_lk3_data/README.md

 The section from Sri Uttarananda Mawatha and Nawam Mawatha to the Railway Crossing will be closed from Monday (05) till the 19th of February while the section from Sri Uttarananda Mawatha and Perahara Mawatha to Nawam Mawatha will be closed from the 20th of February till the 4th of March.

 The section up to Rotunda Gardens Junction from Sri Uttarananda Mawatha and Perahara Mawatha will be closed from Monday (05) till the 11th of March.

+Talk of the Town | Maithri Gunaratne PC | No liberty, No safety

 ◼️